Ammar-Alnagar/Ammar-Alnagar/README.md

 # 🌟 Welcome to My Corner of GitHub!
 ### I’m Ammar Alnagar
-**Senior Appliied AI Engineer**
+**Cognitive AI Engineer**

 Here, innovation meets impact.
-I’m Ammar, an AI engineer passionate about crafting solutions that **decode complexity** and turn possibilities into reality.
+I’m  passionate about crafting solutions that **decode complexity** and turn possibilities into reality.
 From **reasoning-driven models** to **multimodal AI systems**, I’m constantly pushing the boundaries of what’s possible.

 Whether it’s **fine-tuning large language models**, deploying **AI on edge devices**, or diving deep into **mathematical problem-solving**, my mission is simple: **solve real-world problems and redefine what AI can do.**